Logging In

 What are taxonomy terms?

 Taxonomy terms are used to categorize and sort certain types of content and are a very important part of your website.
 Each website in our A&S web theme has its own set of taxonomy terms.
-They can be found in Articles, Events, People, Resource Cards, Image Cards, Books, and Courses.
+They can be found in Articles, Events, People, Resource Cards, Image Cards, and Books.

 Where can I find my website's taxonomy terms?